 This is a lesser charge in a homicide case.
-Reckless homicide means that the accused acted recklessly and it resulted in the death of another.
+Reckless homicide means that the accused acted recklessly, which resulted in the death of another.
 The death of the individual was not intentional.
-This is a Class D felony and means facing one to five years in prison.
+This is a Class D felony, which carries with it one to five years in prison.

 The argument of justifiable homicide is a gray area in Kentucky.
-Lines are thin and often overlap between manslaughter, reckless homicide, and justifiable homicide.
-If one can prove that their actions were in self-defense or their life in immediate danger, charges could be dropped or reduced.
+Lines are thin and often overlap between manslaughter, reckless homicide and justifiable homicide.
+If one can prove that their actions were in self-defense or their life was in immediate danger, charges could be dropped or reduced.

 Attempted murder is an unsuccessful attempt to kill an individual or cause serious, life-threatening injury to another.
-This is a Class B felony and carries a sentence of ten to twenty years in prison.
+This is a Class B felony and carries with it a sentence of 10 to 20 years in prison.

 - False allegations